-In the not too distant past, very few shows offered workable hearing assistive devices for people with Hearing Loss will affect 95% of Superficial Siderosis patien...
+In the not too distant past, very few shows offered workable hearing assistive devices for people with Overview In approximately 95% of superficial siderosis patie...
 More.
 When you are deaf to specific tones bulky headphones aren’t helpful.
-Forget fancy closed-captioning glasses if you suffer from Nystagmus is a vision condition in which the eyes make repea...
+Forget fancy closed-captioning glasses if you suffer from Overview Nystagmus involves the involuntary and uncontrolled...
 More or other vision impairments.
 Somewhere along the way we missed the news about the improved CaptiView closed-captioning device.

 Something Old Something New

 I came across an article explaining Dolby purchased the CaptiView system from Doremi Cinema.
 Old reviews on the functionality of early versions of CaptiView were far from stellar.
 Dolby Digital understood hearing impaired movie audiences and improved the system.
 Dolby® CaptiView was born.I checked with local theaters and found that Cinemark and AMC theaters both offer hearing impaired assistive devices.
 The new King Kong had just hit the big screen, so what better time to try out this gizmo.

 We decided on a daytime trip, hoping it might be less crowded and noisy for our first venture back.
 Gary asked a concession employee where he could pick up his display.
 The manager walked him through a simple check out procedure.
 You give your drivers license or ID to the office to hold, and they give you your device after they set it to the movie you are going to see.
 It’s crucial the theater employee knows which movie because if the software isn’t reset you’ll enjoy the dialog from an adjoining theater.